Animated, waving, US Flag

 Here is a DISK IMAGE of the QuantumLink software: Q-LINK.D64

 (QuantumLink was a C= 64 / 128 Online service that preceeded AOL.
-C= enthusiasts have set up a server to simulate it!)
+C= enthusiasts have set up a server to simulate it, but who knows if it's still active, now.)

 ENJOY! :)